Community Engagement, Research & Policy in Action

 Lowell, Massachusetts, is home to the second largest Cambodian American population in the United States, as well as Vietnamese, Lao, Burmese, and Bhutanese Americans.
 Nearby Dorchester, MA, and Providence, RI, are home to significant Vietnamese and Lao American populations, respectively.
 How are the histories and experiences of Southeast Asian Americans in New England and the East Coast similar to and different from other diasporic SEAAs?
 What new intellectual, political, and cultural formations emerge from considering this region?

-This conference also seeks to build bridges across disciplines (humanities, social sciences, and sciences), and across/among scholars, artists, policymakers, and community members.
+This conference also sought to build bridges across disciplines (humanities, social sciences, and sciences), and across/among scholars, artists, policymakers, and community members.
 What are the range of approaches to Southeast Asian American Studies?
 How might we foster communication and collaboration between fields and disciplines?
 What interdisciplinary approaches have been fruitful?
 What are some challenges to working across disciplinary boundaries?
 Given the opportunities and challenges of community-engaged research, what role can scholarship play in enabling social change for diverse SEAA communities?
 How can engagement with SEAA communities enrich and inform scholarship, and vice versa?

 Since the first Southeast Asians in the Diaspora conference in 2005 at UC Riverside – which began as a conversation between scholars in Vietnam Studies, Southeast Asian area studies, and Asian American studies – the field has expanded into an established field concerned with a range of issues in Southeast Asian America.
 This conference seeks to build on this growth of Southeast Asian American Studies and continue to explore ways to work with communities, advocate for change, and formulate policy initiatives.